 Some have attempted to resolve this impasse by locating Quirinius’s governorship in Syria during Herod’s lifetime.
 There is no evidence that Quirinius was the legate of Syria before AD 6.
 Others have attempted to explain the problem grammatically by understanding the word “first” to mean “earlier” or “former.

 How to address fictional-sounding narrative items?
 The “Magi” were Mesopotamian students of astrology and astronomy.
 They said that they “saw his star when it rose” (Matt 2:2), suggesting they followed the direction of the heavenly lights.
 Incidentally, the biblical record does not say there were three magi.
 One of the great prophecies of the Old Testament concerned a star.

 Atheists reject Jesus’ miracles on principle, but the historical evidence is compelling.
 The apostle Peter refers in speeches to the miracles of Jesus.
 The sayings of Jesus about miracles imply their historicity.
 “Tell John what you hear and see: the blind receive their sight and the lame walk.”

 A wide range of miracle types is thus attested independently on the nativity of Jesus.
 Both the Jews and the Greco-Romans were superstitious and preoccupied with rare phenomena to assist them in making important decisions.
 The rabbi, Honi the Circle-Drawer, was said to have successfully prayed for rain, not merely for a downpour or a drizzle but “a rain of grace” John the disciple drew Jesus’ attention to a man who was casting out demons.
-Once we study the Gospels’ true accounts, the facts can be understood in a better context.
-The historicity of the birth of Christ is well documented, and differences in the stories can be easily explained as styles of writings combined with the natural phenomenon of eyewitnesses remembering details differently.
+Once we study the Gospels’ authentic accounts, we can understand the facts in a better context.
+The historicity of the birth of Christ is well documented, and we can easily explain differences in the stories as styles of writings combined with the natural phenomenon of eyewitnesses remembering details differently.